mafien0/modrinth-assets/README.md

 # modrinth-assets
 icon assets for my [modrinth projects](https://modrinth.com/user/mafien0)
+All files are under Creative Commons Zero and free to use in any way